Easy Yogurt and Frozen Fruit Smoothie Recipe For BLW

 Instructions

-1. Add all your ingredients to a food processor or blender
+1. Add all your ingredients to a food processor or Nutri bullet.

 2. Add in a handful of ice if you would like this to be extra cold!

-3. Blend for a couple of minutes until smooth and luscious!
+3. Blend for a couple of minutes until smooth, you can add in more milk for your desired consistency.

-4. Pour in to your chosen cup and enjoy!
+4. Pour in to your chosen cup for you and baby and enjoy!

-If you wanted to make this drink recipe dairy free, I’d suggest using the Koko plant based yogurt and your choice of plant based milk!
+If you wanted to make this simple frozen fruit smoothie recipe dairy free, I’d suggest using the Koko plant based yogurt and your choice of milk such as oat milk, coconut milk or almond milk, these are all great options and the perfect way to make a plant based smoothie.

 Toddler drink mango lassi yogurt based smoothie